 Gustavo Petro's Lights and Shadows, the winner of The Historic Pact

-(Positions of candidates (Positions of candidates Historic Pact to Pensions and Inflation).
+(Position of candidates in the Historic Pact on Pensions and inflation).

-Petro declared his intention to reform the pension system through the creation of the position of a public administrator for pension funds.
-This will enable Petro to mix both public and private money into a "mixed, complementary system."
+Petro has expressed his intention to adjust the pension system through the creation of a public administrator for pension funds that will operate the benefit of a "mixed and complementary system" in conjunction with private fund.

-Additionally, this proposal would establish an anti-oil front throughout the globe and across the region which shifts the focus of our economy away from fossil fuels.
-In this regard I'd like to invite Gabriel Boric the Chilean president and LuizInacio Lula Silva to be the Brazilian president.
+Additionally, this proposal would create an antioil front in the globe and across the region which shifts the economy away from fossil fuels.
+To accomplish this, I would invite Gabriel Boric the Chilean president and LuizInacio Lula Silva the Brazilian president.

-Petro claimed that he talked to Pedro Sanchez, the Prime Minister of Spain regarding his idea.
+Petro said he's spoken with Pedro Sanchez, the Prime Minster of Spain about his proposal.

-His position on health issues is also controversial.
-He insists on ending EPS and replacing it by an preventive model of healthcare that "guarantees individual rights, not bankers' profits."
+His attitude on health issues is also controversial, as he has insisted on eliminating EPS and replacing it with a preventive model that "guarantees the rights of individuals and not the profit of bankers".

-He also said that he will implement tax reforms to end exemptions, and to transform the concept of minimum wage into a wage that is dependent on capital and income.
+It is also stated that he will introduce a tax reform which would end exemptions, and convert the concept of minimum wage into real wages that are based upon capital and income.